basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-model-erlang.md

 #### Keeping our story straight with repositories

-Now that we've figured out our schema, let's write some repositories to help create and work with these objects in Riak:
+Now that we've figured out our object model, let's write some repositories to help create and work with these objects in Riak:

 ```erlang
 %% User Operations